Tony and Neil McSharry of Kennedy & McSharry

 I’m here with my younger brother Neil, and I’m in the business a long time.
 I started working in the old Brown Thomas in the 1960s before going to London for a short time, and I always loved the hat business and accessories.
 Kennedy & McSharry has been going for a long time, though we moved to Powerscourt about six years ago.
 We are a nice, niche business with the hats and all that.

-Of the original Kennedy & McSharry, McSharry was our grandfather and he was in originally in Arnotts with John Kennedy.
+Of the original Kennedy & McSharry, McSharry was our grandfather and he originally worked in Arnotts with John Kennedy.
 They decided to open shop themselves on Westmoreland Street back in 1890.
 When John Kennedy eventually retired, and as he didn’t marry, they came to an arrangement in the 1920s that the McSharry family would continue the business but keep the name.
 My father and uncle continued the business, then they passed it down to my brother and me.

 Unfortunately, there was a fire in Westmoreland Street in the Regent Hotel above, so when the building had to be restored we had to move and found Nassau Street.
 Then as the rents were high there and killed business a bit, my brother Neil and I wanted to continue and moved therefore to Powerscourt Townhouse Centre.